 Most doctors say that colic (crying for more than 3 hours a day) is a mystery.
 That’s what I used to say, too, until 1981 when I learned about the !Kung San of the Kalahari Desert, whose mothers usually calm their fussy babies in under a minute!
 The more I thought about it, the more I realized we could be as successful as !Kung parents, but only if we adopt 2 new ideas:

 1. All babies are born 3 months early.
-Newborn horses can run within an hour of birth but not our mushy little babies.
-A virtual 4th trimester of womb sensations (soft touch, jiggly motion, snug holding, etc.) may just be what they need.
+Newborn horses can run within an hour of birth...but not our mushy little babies.
+A virtual fourth trimester of womb sensations (soft touch, jiggly motion, snug holding, etc.) may just be what they need.

-2. The rhythms experienced inside the womb trigger a reflex that keeps babies relaxed.
+2. Baby's have a calming reflex.
+The rhythms experienced inside the womb trigger a reflex that keeps babies relaxed.
 This calming reflex is a virtual off-switch for crying and on-switch for sleep.

-The !Kung mothers are master baby calmers because they imitate the womb by carrying and rocking their babies 24/7...and feeding them 3 times an hour.
+The !Kung mothers are master baby calmers because they imitate the womb by carrying and rocking their babies 24/7...and feeding them three times an hour.

 American parents have long turned to similar womb-mimicking tricks, whether they’ve realized it or not, like going for car rides and turning on the vacuum cleaner to soothe their babies.